The Association for Island Homeowners

 Anyone owning a house or flat on the Island is entitled to become a member.
 A SMIRA Membership Application Form is included with your house purchase documentation.
 They can also be obtained from the CMT Office.

-Application forms can be sent to SMIRAs registered office which is at the Trust Office (The Observatory, Brunel, Dock Road, Chatham Maritime, Kent ME4 4AF).
+Application forms can be sent to SMIRAs registered office which is at the Trust Office (Maritime Wharf, St. Mary’s Island, Chatham Maritime ME4 3ES).
 They will be forwarded to SMIRAs Membership Secretary.

 Membership of SMIRA is free to qualifying residents.
 However, if you would like to support SMIRA, a cheque for £10.00 made out to SMIRA would help cover administrative costs for your application and would be appreciated.